ImageMagick/Usage-Markdown/basics/index.md

 ### Depth - File Format Bit Depth {#depth}

-**Quality and Depth** are two terms are often talked about in Mailing Lists and in these example pages, so I'd like to explain them a little. *Quality* is a compile time setting in ImageMagick, and is used to determine the size of the values use to store images in IM memory and during processing.
+**Quality and Depth** are two terms which are often talked about in Mailing Lists and in these example pages, so I'd like to explain them a little.
+*Quality* is a compile-time setting in ImageMagick, and is used to determine the size of the values use to store images in IM memory and during processing.
 Basically it means the **Quality of Processing** that a specific IM was compiled for.

 The *Depth* is the size of the values used when an image is either read or saved to/from an Image File Format.
-It is as such more highly variable. and controlled by the "`-depth`" setting, or by the original 'depth' of the image that was read in. more on this in a moment.
+It is, as such, more highly variable, and controlled by the "`-depth`" setting, or by the original 'depth' of the image that was read in.
+More on this in a moment.

 Remember...

 **Quality is 'in memory' value size, and is compiled into IM.
  Depth is file format value size, and is variable.**

 Now most image formats are of depth 8.
 That is they use 8 bits (or a value from 0 to 2<sup>8</sup>-1) to hold each color value used in the image.
-That is a value of 0 to 255 for red, 0 to 255 for green, and 0 to 255 for the blue channel.
+That is, a value of 0 to 255 for red, 0 to 255 for green, and 0 to 255 for the blue channel.

 More usually this type of image is referred to as 24 bit images (that is "bits per *pixel*", NOT "bits per *value*" as used by the "`-depth`" setting).
 This includes such formats as such as [JPEG](../formats/#jpg)).

 If the alpha channel is also involved than you get 4 x 8 bit values, or a 32 bit/pixel image.
-This is what a [PNG](../formats/#png) image will typically use, though such images can also save using 16 bit per value too.
+This is what a [PNG](../formats/#png) image will typically use, though such images can also be saved using 16 bit per value too.

 What a lot of people refer to as 8 bit images (8 bit/pixel), are really images with an 8 bit palette or color map (giving a maximum 256 color limit over the whole image).
 The actual pixel data is then a 8-bit index value (0-255) which is then used to look up the color for that pixel from the color table.
-That is the 'raster' (pixel array) is just an index used to lookup the actual pixel color from a separate table of colors.
+That is, the 'raster' (pixel array) is just an index used to lookup the actual pixel color from a separate table of colors.

-In other words while an 8-bit images also have a 8 bit depth, the 8-bit is an index into a color lookup table and not an actual color.
+In other words, while 8-bit images also have an 8 bit depth, the 8-bit is an index into a color lookup table and not an actual color.
 GIF images are a good example of this.

 Transparency in such images are usually handled either by specifying a specific color as representing transparency (set using the "`-transparent-color`" meta-data setting) as in [GIF](../formats/#gif) format, or using a special profile for a specific number of colors in the color table, (as used by some [PNG8](../formats/#png_formats) image.